danielyule/hearthbreaker/docs/contributing.rst

 Creating a new spell
 ....................
-Spells are direct subclasses of :class:`hsgame.game_objects.Card`.
-In addition to creating a constructor, you must also override the :meth:`use <hsgame.game_objects.Card.use>` method.
+Spells are direct subclasses of :class:`hearthbreaker.game_objects.Card`.
+In addition to creating a constructor, you must also override the :meth:`use <hearthbreaker.game_objects.Card.use>` method.
 This method takes two parameters, player and game.
 The player is the player who played the card, and game is the game that the card was played in.
 It is essential that implementations include a call to super.
 This call reduces the players mana by the cost of the card, and uses the targeting function to generate a list of targets.
 This list of available as ``self.target``.
 For example when